 Pumpkin for People and Pups

 Mmm….
 Pumpkin!
 It’s harvest time for our northern furfriends and the silly season of all things pumpkin (and pumpkin spice), but here in New Zealand we like to enjoy pumpkin all year round.
 Pumpkin is delicious and nutritious, both for people and dogs.
 Pumpkin is a high-fibre food that can help with weight management and healthy digestion, including soothing both diarrhoea and constipation, but too much can throw the system out of balance and have the opposite effect.
 It’s also very high in certain vitamins.
 Too much of anything is never a good thing.
 Moderation is always important.
 And extras like treats or toppers should always be a small addition to a complete and balanced diet.

 Prepping Pumpkin for Homemade Dog Treats

 Unlike many of the dog-friendly fruits and veggies my foraging beasts nibble in our garden, pumpkin should be cooked.
-I like to roast entire pumpkins and then freeze the cooked pumpkin for future use (both for us and for the dogs).
+I like to roast entire pumpkins and freeze the cooked pumpkin for future use (both for us and for the dogs).
 It’s easy and efficient, and it’s economical, too.
 Alternatively, if you’re cooking for a meal, you can make extra to set some aside or save the leftovers for treats, as long as they’re unseasoned.
 See our post on prepping fruits and vegetables for dog food and treats for more info, ideas, and tricks.

 Fun with Stamped and Shaped Dog Treats